CyVerse-learning-materials/learning-materials-home/docs/vice/extend_apps.md

-# Extending VICE Tools and Apps
+# Interactive Apps

-There are several options to extend VICE for your specific use(s):
+There are several options to extend interactive apps for your specific use(s):

 | Options | Hypothetical use case |
 |---------|-----------------------|